Conservation Travel: 10 Trips That Give Back

 1. Mountain Gorilla Tracking, Rwanda

-Rwanda’s Volcanoes National Park is home to 229 of the world’s roughly 1,063 remaining mountain gorillas — a species that came within sight of extinction in the 1980s and has recovered, thanks in significant part, to the revenue from gorilla tracking permits.
-Each tracking permit costs $1,500 per person per day (the highest gorilla permit fee in the world), and 75% of that revenue goes to the Rwandan Development Board’s conservation fund, which pays for the Volcanoes National Park ranger service.
+Rwanda’s Volcanoes National Park is home to 229 of the world’s roughly 1,063 remaining mountain gorillas — a species that came within sight of extinction in the 1980s and has recovered significantly, thanks in large part to tracking permit revenue.
+Each tracking permit costs $1,500 per person per day, and 75% of that revenue goes to the Rwandan Development Board’s conservation fund, which pays for the Volcanoes National Park ranger service.

 The experience: a maximum of eight visitors per gorilla family per day, accompanied by a ranger and tracker, spend one hour with a habituated family.
 The encounter — a silverback weighing 180 kg sitting five meters away, watching you with calm intelligence — is one of the most profound wildlife experiences available.